• [+] expand all

 Querying using nearestNeighbor query operator

-The query tensor is sent as a query tensor input and the query tensor name is referenced in the second argument of the nearestNeighbor operator.
+The query tensor is sent as a query input and the query tensor name is referenced in the second argument of the nearestNeighbor operator.
 In the following example, the nearestNeighbor operator is used to recommend similar products based on image similarity.
-For a given image (e.g. a product image shown in the product search result page) one can find products which have a similar product image.
+For a given image (e.g. a product image shown in the product search result page) one can find products which have similar product images.

-The search for nearest neighbors in the CLIP image embedding space is limited to products where in_stock is true.
+Note that the nearest neighbors search is limited to products where in_stock is true.

 The overall query is specified using the Vespa query language using the Query API: